xYezhu/audio-guide-for-yuanling/README.md

 This audio guide prototype for YuanLing Street includes a step-by-step tutorial on uploading your work to the application.
+To start using this project, you need to create your own copy by forking the repository.
+To do this, click the “Fork” button at the top right corner of this page.
+This will create a personal copy of the repository under your own GitHub account.
+You can then clone your fork to your local machine to begin working on it.
+Remember, any changes you push to your forked repository won’t affect the original project, so feel free to experiment!

 **1. Upload your audio files**

 Inside 'static', you could upload your sound design files to 'audio'.
 As an example, when you upload 'track1.mp3', it needs to be preloaded in the home page.
-To acheive that, add the files inside index.html as follows:
+To acheive that, add the files inside preLoad.js as follows:

     const audioFiles = [
         "static/audio/track1.mp3",
          // add more below...
     ];

-After that, the audio files needs to be assigned to the related location inside playFile.js:
+After that, the audio files needs to be assigned to the related location inside playFile.js, if you are group1, update playFiles1.js, if you are group2, update playFiles2.js. and so on:

     let tracks = {
         "location1": "static/audio/track1.mp3",